Skip to main content

 Measles is very infectious.
 9 out of 10 unvaccinated people who come into contact with the virus will contract the illness.
 Measles can be severe, requiring hospitalisation.

 Very young children who haven't yet had 2 doses of the vaccine are most at risk.
-Ask your doctor whether they recommend early vaccination for your child if you're travelling somewhere where measles is a known risk.
+Ask your doctor if they recommend early vaccination for your child if you're travelling somewhere where measles is a known risk.

 Early symptoms of measles can look like the flu: